 Remote dispensers are shipped with a 30-micron particulate filter.
 This filter does not provide water absorption.
+Also, for some fuels such as biodiesel, special filter elements are recommended.
 The installer and user should make sure the filter meets the requirements of the application, satisfies local/state/federal codes, and replace the filter with an appropriate filter as necessary.
 Some applications, such as aircraft refueling, require special filtration equipment in order to ensure product purity.
 Replacement filters must be UL-recognized.